spencermountain/wiki-summary/readme.md

 to trim-down an appropriate piece of summary text for a wikipedia article.

-it is primarily, *(at least for now,)* based on a heavily-trimmed-down first/second sentences of the 'Intro' section of the page.
+it is primarily, *(at least for now,)* based on the heavily-processed first/second sentences of the page.
 In the future it may do more clever things.

 you can read about the shenanigans involved in doing this [here](https://blog.wikimedia.org/2018/04/20/why-it-took-a-long-time-to-build-that-tiny-link-preview-on-wikipedia/).